 Though the catalyst for its spread was in 1993, when a group of nursery nurses at Bridgwater College, Somerset, visited Denmark to look at the pre-school system.

-There they experienced the open air culture of Scandinavia that lent itself to early years education as well.
+There they experienced the open-air culture of Scandinavia that lent itself to early years of education as well.
 The Bridgewater nursery nurses were inspired by this “largely outdoor, child-centred/play-based pedagogy” of the Danish.

 So when they returned to England they started their own ‘Forest School’ with children attending the college creche.